airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 Keyword `not` is not supported, as there is no equivalent validation mechanism in Avro schema.

-### Character Set
+### Filed Name

 Only alphanumeric characters and underscores \(`/a-zA-Z0-9_/`\) are allowed in a stream or field name.
 Any special character will be converted to an alphabet or underscore.
 For example, `spécial:character_names` will become `special_character_names`.
 The original names will be stored in the `doc`property in this format: `_airbyte_original_name:<original-name>`.

-### Filed Name

-The field name cannot start with a number, so an underscore will be added to the field name at the beginning.
+Field name cannot start with a number, so an underscore will be added to those field names at the beginning.

 ### Nullable Fields